Catch-up sleep on the weekend may increase waistline, study finds

 The American Academy of Sleep Medicine recommends seven or more hours of sleep per night for adults.

-Recent studies have also highlighted the importance of sleep quality, as interrupted sleep has been shown to cause a decrease in focus and attention, weakening of the immune systems and slowing of cognitive speed.
+Recent studies have also highlighted the importance of sleep quality, as interrupted sleep has been shown to cause a decrease in focus and attention, weakening of the immune system and cognitive slowing.

 “Sleep is not trivial,” Seixas said.
 “It’s the time when the body does most of its repair work.
 That work needs to be done during the week as well as during the weekend.”